SachinGouda/intelligent_course_recommender/README.md

     - `text-embedding-ada-002` embeddings.
     - GPT-4o chat completion for Q&A (with local fallback).
   - Shows rationale scores and improved feedback loop.
+  - **Works with or without OpenAI API key**: If no key is provided, falls back to local models and logic automatically.

-👉 Use `main` for a local-only.
+👉 Use `main` for a local-only experience.
-👉 Use `openai-enhanced` for the richer version.
+👉 Use `openai-enhanced` for the richer version (local or OpenAI-enabled).

 ---